MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/HL1.md

 ms.reviewer: v-bholmes
 ---

-# Use HoloLens (first gen) devices with Dynamics 365 Guides
+# Use HoloLens (1st gen) devices with Dynamics 365 Guides

-HoloLens (first gen) has entered Long Term Service State for Dynamics 365 Guides.
-This article accumulates all documentation related to using HoloLens (first gen) devices with Dynamics 365 Guides.
+HoloLens (first gen) has entered Long-Term Servicing State for Dynamics 365 Guides.
+This article accumulates all documentation related to using HoloLens (1st gen) devices with Dynamics 365 Guides.

 ## Gestures for authoring and navigating in Dynamics 365 Guides